NeSy-Route: A Neuro-Symbolic Benchmark for Constrained Route Planning in Remote Sensing: Conclusion

 \section{Conclusion}

 In this paper, we introduce NeSy-Route, a large-scale neuro-symbolic benchmark designed to evaluate constrained route planning in remote sensing.
 The benchmark assesses the perception, reasoning and planning capabilities of MLLMs simultaneously through three hierarchical stages comprising textual constraint understanding, the text to image constraint alignment Task, and the constrained route planning Task.
 Leveraging high-fidelity semantic segmentation masks and heuristic search algorithms, we construct an algorithmically derived optimal route for each sample, which serves as an objective reference for evaluating model performance.
 Experimental results indicate that while current MLLMs demonstrate competence in pure constraint understanding, they face significant bottlenecks in text-image preception and planning capabilities.
-NeSy-Route introduces a structured evaluation framework for constraint-aware route planning in remote sensing and provides a new benchmark for studying how MLLMs integrate perception, reasoning, and planning in complex geographic environments.
+NeSy-Route focuses on 2D semantic route planning over remote-sensing imagery, leaving agentic planning workflows and real-world physical interaction to future work.
+We hope NeSy-Route can support further research on MLLMs that better integrate perception, reasoning, and planning in complex geographic environments.